wp-plugins/kiwi-logo-carousel/readme.txt

 = Which browsers are supported? =

-We tested this plugin with: Internet Explorer 8, 9, 10; Chrome; Safari; Firefox; Opera;
+We tested this plugin with: Internet Explorer 8, 9, 10, 11; Chrome; Safari; Firefox; Opera;
-The grayscale effect does not work with some version of Internet Explorer.
+The grayscale effect does not work with some versions of Internet Explorer.

 = What are the server requirements? =
 You need a server running PHP version 5.4 or newer.
 Older versions are not supported and may cause problems.